- Who may use the libraries?

 Check in with the librarian.
 Silence cell phones.

-For primary source materials, especially those concerning The Museum of Modern Art as an institution, contact the Museum Archives.
+For primary source materials, especially those concerning The Museum of Modern Art as an institution, contact the Archives.
 For materials related to individual works in the Museum’s collections, including films and videos, consult the relevant Study Center.

 A. No. The library is a research collection.
 Materials are for on-site use only.